Riddles Wisely Expounded: First two verses

-Betwyxt a mayd and the fovle fende?
-(Between a maid and the foul fiend (Devil)?")

-Thys spake the fend to the mayd: (Thus spoke the fiend (Devil) to the maid:)

-'Beleue on me, mayd, to day. ("Believe on me, maid, today.")

 Some riddles

-'What ys hyer than ys [the] tre? ("What is higher than is the tree?)
+What ys hyer than ys [the] tre?
+(What is higher than is the tree?)

 What ys dypper than ys the see?
-(What is deeper than is the sea?")
+(What is deeper than is the sea?)

-'What ys scharpper than ys the thorne? ("What is sharper than is the thorn?)
+What ys scharpper than ys the thorne?
+(What is sharper than is the thorn?)

 What ys loder than ys the horne?
-(What is louder than is the horn?")
+(What is louder than is the horn?)

-'What [ys] longger than ys the way? ("What is longer(broader) than is the way?)
+What [ys] longger than ys the way?
+(What is longer(broader) than is the way?)

 What is rader than ys the day?
 (What is redder than is the day?)